Media, subject, & artist guides

-The Rubenstein Library is home to thousands of images from 1839 to present.
-The guides below highlight many of our holdings but are not comprehensive listings of the entire collection.
-Use the catalog search on the Rubenstein Library homepage to search all of our collections.
+The David M. Rubenstein Rare Book & Manuscript Library is home to many photographs, film/video, audio, and other materials from 1839 to present.
+The guides below highlight many of our holdings in the Archive of Documentary Arts but are not comprehensive listings of the entire collection.
+Use the catalog search on the Rubenstein Library homepage to search materials in all of our collections.

-A selection of ADA materials have been digitized and are available in Duke Digital Collections including:
+A selection of materials from the Archive of Documentary Arts have been digitized and are available through Duke Digital Collections including materials in the following collections:

 - Americans in the Land of Lenin: Documentary Photographs of Early Soviet Russia